cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/running_jobs.rst

       starting a lot of jobs.

    -  Start with fewer CPUs and increase it only when there is a benefit to doing so.
-You can for example 2, 4, or 8 CPUs per task, and only increasing the number after it has been determined that the software benefits from it.
+You can for example start with 2, 4, or 8 CPUs per task, and only increasing the number after it has been determined that the software benefits from it.

 Determining how many threads are necessary can be difficult, but the ``/usr/bin/time -f "CPU = %P"`` command can be used to estimate the